Emma Rodrigues – The Yorkshire Rose Teaching Partnership Coordinator

 Prospective teachers wish to train with us because of our excellent track record of ensuring that our trainees are well looked after, guided through their training, supported in their development and because they are fully integrated into the life of our schools as a member of our staff.
 All of the past ASPIRE trainees have secured jobs at the end of their training, the vast majority of them in one of our four schools.
 We have a superb track record of developing inspirational teachers with strong values and emotional intelligence, where children are at the heart of everything they do.
 We make a difference to children’s lives.

-Rebecca Sokol – The Yorkshire Rose Teaching Alliance ITT Support
+Rebecca Sokol – The Yorkshire Rose Teaching Partnership ITT Support

 Aashiya Shiliwala – Lead Mentor